 Block B: 1.
 "Freeze!".
 Arranging Block B chronologically is maybe not the most convincing argument for why you should listen to them, but it’s the most responsible representation.
 This sums up Block B’s fumbling debut year, where they tried to fuse “real hip-hop” with so-dumb-it’s-fun idol pop and only ended up with the latter minus the fun.
 I would play the first 1:30 of this and then move on to the next song.
 2. "Halo".
 The kind of single they should have released to begin with.
 (See also "Wanna B", and then imagine if that had been their debut single instead of “Freeze!”)
 3. "난리나" (Nalina/Go Crazy).
 In which they finally got it right, embracing their goofiness and underground-style rapping rather than trying to squish it to fit the accepted idol modes.
 The lyrics are jam-packed.
 "Nillili Mambo" is this on steroids.
 4. "로맨틱하게" (Romantically).
 Their chill/jazzy side, which happens more than one might think.
 5. "Action".
 This is my favourite Block B song, all of the giddiness without all the posturing (and some soul horn samples to boot).

-seasquared asked: omg maddie i love "stop girl" and completely non-sheepishly. can we talk about how great it is some more *____* also embarrasingly enough when i first heard timberlake's most recent single i mistook it for a ukiss song and was like "WOW THIS AMAZINGLY FLUENT ENGLISH?" before i realized my error
+seasquared said: omg maddie i love "stop girl" and completely non-sheepishly. can we talk about how great it is some more *____* also embarrasingly enough when i first heard timberlake's most recent single i mistook it for a ukiss song and was like "WOW THIS AMAZINGLY FLUENT ENGLISH?" before i realized my error

 Absolutely!
 “Stop Girl” is really good, not only composition-wise but because it suits U-KISS’s voices so well, which is not something you’d suspect from their other songs.
 Like, I can’t really picture another group doing this.
 And I agree with you, the first five minutes/suite/whatever of “Mirrors” could totally pass for a U-KISS song, with some noisier production and a rap part. (“Yesterday is history/Tomorrow is a mystery” is the kind of cheesy English truism that’s right up U-KISS’s alley, too - lest we forget “Don’t deny our r-squared-pi”.)